 In the case of electrical failure use the winch handle on the windlass to lift anchor.

-After each trip rinse the windlass and anchor chain or rode with fresh water.
+After each trip rinse the windlass and mooring line with fresh water.

 Refer to the manufacturer's instructions for windlass maintenance at the beginning or end of the season.